 The three Ps that are blocking your effective prospecting:

 Procrastinating – I’ve met thousands of sales people, many of whom will do anything rather than getting involved with prospecting.
 So my first piece of advice is to overcome the procrastination and make prospecting a simple part of your weekly activity.

-Paralysis By Analysis – This is predicated on the idea that we need to research a company or a prospect in some detail before we contact them otherwise our credibility might be at risk if we didn’t fully understand what is going on with that customer.
+Paralysis By Analysis – This is predicated on the idea that we need to research a company or a prospect in some detail before we contact them, otherwise our credibility might be at risk if we don’t fully understand what is going on with that company.
 Some research is useful but if we spend all of our time researching we’re not actually speaking to prospects; we need to achieve the right balance between analysis and our research.

 Ensure you don’t get trapped in the prospecting ‘Doom Loop’

 If we think of a typical sales funnel, we get prospects in at the top, they then turn into opportunities when we’ve had some kind of contact and a possible response, and they then either turn into customers or they don’t.

 A common mistake made by sales people is to get stuck in the ‘Doom Loop’; whereby too much time and energy is focused on pursuing prospects who have either not responded at all to our initial contact, or who have expressed an initial interest, but gone quiet.
 We keep telling ourselves that we’ll try “just one last time”, but what this inevitably leads to is prospecting activity that is focused on an ever-decreasing number of prospects and smaller number of opportunities.
 The best way to break out of this is to have a fit sales funnel, so we still have a good volume of prospects coming in at the top, but we qualify them more effectively.